Class of Trade

 With 100+ possible designations for COT, there are several challenges pharmaceutical manufacturers face in developing and managing a consistent methodology for assigning COT to sales.
 Below are some of the most common, along with some potential solutions:

 At face value, the name of purchasers may seem to fit into multiple COT categories.
-For example, a purchaser with “Surgery Center” in the title could be classified as “Ambulatory” or a “Medical Center.”
-When this occurs, look for keywords in the purchaser’s name that may provide context into the appropriate COT and whether that purchaser is an inpatient or outpatient facility.
+For example, a purchaser with “Surgery Center” in the title could be classified as “Ambulatory” or a “Medical Center.” - When this occurs, look for keywords in the purchaser’s name that may provide context into the appropriate COT and whether that purchaser is an inpatient or outpatient facility.
 Inpatient facility purchasers of prescription drugs (i.e. hospitals) are generally excluded from government pricing computations while outpatient purchasers (i.e. retail pharmacies) are typically included.
 Keywords such as “Rx” and “Pharmacy” in the purchaser’s name may be clues to an outpatient COT designation.
 Keywords such as “IP” and “Inpatient Pharmacy” may be indicators that an inpatient classification is warranted and thus excluded from government pricing computations.
 These keywords can be a great starting point, but the facilities should always be investigated further to make a more exact determination as to which type of facility it is.
 Additional research can be done on the web as needed by searching the facility name, address and/or National Provider Identifier (NPI) to learn details that can inform an accurate COT designation.

-• Addressing unknowns
+- Addressing unknowns

 It’s common to come across entities that lack the detail needed to make an informed COT designation or find a designation that was previously left blank in the absence of information.
-In these instances, it’s important to perform research on the purchaser’s entity to determine its appropriate COT.
-During COT cleanup efforts for new clients, we often see numerous unknown COT designations that were previously defaulted to a single COT.
+In these instances, it’s important to perform research on the purchaser’s entity to determine its appropriate COT. - During COT cleanup efforts for new clients, we often see numerous unknown COT designations that were previously defaulted to a single COT.
 We recommend avoiding any default designations for unknowns.
-This action can be a high compliance risk due to its potential inaccuracy and often leads to over / underpaying a pharmaceutical manufacturer’s Medicaid rebate liability.
+This action can be a high compliance risk due to its potential inaccuracy and often leads to overpaying or underpaying a pharmaceutical manufacturer’s Medicaid rebate liability.
 Dedicate the time to researching the purchaser to make an informed COT designation.

-• Evolving business models
+- Evolving business models

 Merger and acquisition activity and evolving business models mean that COT designations for a given entity are subject to change.
-This is especially common in channels that are changing in response to high growth such as the specialty drug market.
-There are strategies pharmaceutical manufacturers can implement to monitor evolving business models that may signal COT changes.
+This is especially common in channels that are changing in response to high growth such as the specialty drug market. - There are strategies pharmaceutical manufacturers can implement to monitor evolving business models that may signal COT changes.
 One leading indicator that a COT change may be warranted is a new / changed DEA number for a purchasing entity.
 Manufacturers should also look for purchaser entity name changes such as going from “Bob’s Neighborhood Pharmacy” to “Bob’s Home Infusion.”

-• Lack of consistency across teams
+- Lack of consistency across teams

 SUMMARY